DIGImend/digimend-kernel-drivers/README.md

 up module signature verification, but then you would recognize the problem, and would be able to fix it.

-### DKMS issue preventing correct installation ###
+### DKMS issues preventing correct installation ###

-If you're installing Debian packages, or installing from source with DKMS, you might hit a bug in DKMS which prevents some of the driver modules from installing.
-If you do, you will see a message like this while trying to install the drivers:
+If you're installing Debian packages, or installing from source with DKMS, you might hit one of DKMS bugs which prevent some of the driver modules from installing.

+They make DKMS produce messages like this:

     hid-uclogic.ko:
     Running module version sanity check.